Get to know Aura

 Speaking of musical influences, the pattern strikes again.

-"Lyrically, I am very inspired by people like Julia Michaels or Lennon Stella, which both stand for straight, bold Pop Music.
+«Lyrically, I am very inspired by people like Julia Michaels or Michelle Branch, which both stand for straight, bold Pop/Rock Music.
+And then again vocally, it's primarely women like Grace Potter or Taylor Momsen who inspire the hell out of me.

 «I think I am constantly trying to combine the two styles or more accurately, the emotions they provide», she says.